dmachat/redux-ui-router-sample/README.md

 ## How to use

-Run `webpack-dev-server --inline` to start the live reloading development app.
+Run `npm start` for a live reloading development app.

 ## Todo